 These meetings help you understand what your child is experiencing and learning at school, and what you can do to support them.
 If your child is having trouble, parent teacher conferences also give you and the teacher time to plan how you can both help them best.

-The PTC is also an opportunity for educators to provide you with feedback about your child’s academic progress, and what you can do to support your child.
+The 2020-21 school year is unlike any other that we have experienced.
+Students are learning at school and home, and family members are playing supportive roles as educators, facilitators, and coaches.
+The upcoming Parent Teacher Conference (PTC) is an important opportunity for teachers to hear from you about how your student is doing academically, socially, and emotionally, and how the school’s supports are working for your family.
+The PTC is also an opportunity for educators to provide you with feedback about your child’s academic and social-emotional progress, and what you can do to support your child.
 If your child is having trouble, you and your child’s teacher can figure out an action plan.

 Translation and Interpretation Services

-- Teachers will work with families to schedule conferences during a time that is mutually convenient for both to attend.
-If a teacher is unable to schedule a phone or virtual PTC meeting on an afternoon or evening during the week of their regularly scheduled PTC, the teacher will work with you to schedule another time to connect by May 22, 2020.
+Teachers will work with families to schedule conferences during a time that is mutually convenient for both to attend.
+If a teacher is unable to schedule a phone or virtual PTC meeting on an afternoon or evening during the week of their regularly scheduled PTC, the teacher will work with you to schedule another time to connect.

-- Conferences will be held by phone or through videoconference.
+Conferences will be held by phone or through videoconference, unless the parent requests an in-person conference.

 Preparing for the PTC